eerimoq/simba/doc/index.rst

 * Internet protocols (TCP, UDP, HTTP, ...).
 * File systems (FAT16, SPIFFS).

-See the :doc:`standard-library` for a full list of features.
+See the :doc:`library-reference` for a full list of features.

 Design goals
 ------------